Telerik blogs

 Why ‘Customizable’ Leads to ‘Complexity’

 The KendoReact suite sets itself apart from other Kendo UI products by adapting a distinctive approach to data operations.
 This approach centers around providing developers with absolute control and comprehensive customization options over data operations.
-In KendoReact, the data displayed by components like Grid and TreeList relies solely on the data provided by the developer, with no internal manipulation.
+In KendoReact, the data displayed by components like React Grid and React TreeList relies solely on the data provided by the developer, with no internal manipulation.

 For example, enabling paging necessitates supplying data for the current page exclusively.
 Furthermore, introducing features like filtering, sorting, grouping and selection and the need to store their state can introduce complexity to the task.